 3. Windows cannot be installed to this disk error

-How to convert MBR to GPT or convert GPT to MBR without losing data?
+How to Convert a Data Drive from MBR to GPT or GPT to MBR without Losing Data?

 Free download AOMEI Partition Assistant Professional to have a try.
 Windows 10/8/7 is supported.
 If you are working with Windows Server 2003, 2008, 2012, 2016, 2019, you can apply AOMEI Partition Assistant Server edition.

 Step 1.
 Install and run AOMEI Partition Assistant Professional.
 If the disk you want to convert is an MBR disk, right click it, select "Convert to GPT disk" function in the drop-down menu.
 If the disk you want to convert is a GPT disk, right click it, select "Convert to MBR disk" function in the drop-down menu.
 Let's take converting MBR disk to GPT disk as an example.

 Step 2.
 Click "OK" after confirming the operation.